Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Model and Hamiltonian

 In the non-Hermitian case ($\Delta h\ne 0$) for $\lambda=0$, the disordered imaginary gauge field can induce an ENHSE~\cite{Longhi2025}.
 This behavior is distinct from both the conventional NHSE, where eigenstates accumulate at one boundary, and Anderson localization, where localized states are distributed throughout the lattice without macroscopic boundary accumulation.
 In the ENHSE regime, eigenstates exhibit macroscopic localization around seemingly irregular positions in the bulk, typically featuring a dominant localization peak accompanied by possible satellite peaks whose locations depend sensitively on the specific disorder realization.
 From a characterization perspective, both NHSE and Anderson localization can display a positive Lyapunov exponent $\gamma>0$ and a vanishing fractal dimension $D=0$.
 In contrast, in the ENHSE regime all eigenstates display $\gamma=0$ while still having $D=0$, highlighting its unconventional nature compared with standard non-Hermitian skin and Anderson-localized phases.

 In the following, we investigate anomalous localization transitions in the generalized non-Hermitian AAH model for the two cases $J_2=0$ and $J_2\ne 0$.
 Throughout, we set $J_1=1$ as the energy unit.
 Without loss of generality, we fix $\alpha=(\sqrt{5}-1)/2$ and $\Delta h=0.5$.
-Moreover, unless explicitly stated, all numerical results are obtained for a single disorder realization.